Bokoblin/DUTS2-OOP-BokoRunner/README.md

 - either manually install needed packages and use provided SFML lib (but incompatibility issues can occur)
 - either manually install "libsfml-dev" and use it instead of the provided one, it should download all necessary libs.

-If you choose the first option, you may need to install some of the following packages, depending on your configuration: <br>
+If you choose the first option, you may need to install some of the following packages, following your configuration: <br>
 - g++-4.9
 - libopenal
 - libvorbis